Herwig9820/ledDimming/README.md

 ### Note
 Flicker is easiest to see in darker ambient conditions.
 Rapid eye movements can reveal flicker even at higher rates.
 So you will have to experiment a little.

-# 7 Finally: Dimming Speed
+# 7 To Conclude, A Note About Dimming Speed

 The human eye is not only sensitive to flicker but also to abrupt brightness changes (e.g., while dimming a LED).
 Just as with flicker, this is especially true in low brightness conditions.
 But this means that, if you use Bresenham's line algorithm and set a minimum brightness level, you'll avoid (or minimize) not only flicker but also the most noticeable brightness level changes, coming closer to a perception of continuous, smooth dimming without flicker !